MrPIvanov/SoftUni/17-C# Web Basics/14_EXERCISE MVC ADVANCED - PART I/ReadMe.txt

 There is no new lecture in this theme.

+Just Server Improvements.

-Current BasicServer will be in next folder: "15_MVC ADVANCED - IOC AND DATA BINDING"
+Current BasicServer will be in the folder: "16_EXERCISE MVC ADVANCED - PART II"